 Between purchasing a new-to-us vehicle and paying some medical bills from our daughter’s birth, our debt payment was smaller than normal this month.
 In addition, all of our income was down this month so next month’s debt payment won’t be spectacular either.
 Even so our motivation and spirits are still up!

 During July, we put $1,336 toward our student loans.
 That’s a pretty low payoff this month.
 Most of this went toward the 0% APR balance transfer that we’re using to save money on interest.
-We also had a small amount from SmarterBucks that was credited toward the student loans.
-When a payment comes from SmarterBucks, it is divided equally between all of your student loans.

 There is still some mystery as to what goes on behind the scenes with these student loans.
 Sometimes the final payoff amount goes up and sometimes it goes down.
 The interface for the loan servicer is pretty useless, so we have no idea why the payoff amount randomly fluctuates for the four loans we have remaining.
 If you aren’t tracking yours on your own spreadsheet, you probably wouldn’t notice (and there’s no way to look back and see historical data like that).
 I definitely recommend tracking your final payoff amount regularly.
 In our monthly budgeting meeting, we make note of the current payoff amount of each loan (with our servicer, you actually have to click to have the payoff amount of each one be calculated).